-General Motors recently released the report it commissioned from the huge Jenner & Block law firm.
+General Motors recently released the report it commissioned from the huge Jenner & Block law firm

 The latter's chairman, Anton Valukas, investigated how and why GM failed - for over 10 years - to recall cars it produced while knowing they had defective ignition switches.
 The eventual recall of 2.6 million Chevrolet Cobalt cars in February, 2014, followed 13 deaths GM linked to those defective switches (many others were injured, and government officials believe there were more fatalities).